GreenJellyBeans/FTC12598/processing/simple_robot_simulator/README.md

 }
 ```
 The `runOpMode` method (or methods it calls) can execute a sequence of "busy loops" to wait for some condition to be true,
-but when doing so it MUST call special method `opModeIsAcive` to share processor cycles with the rest of the system, including
+but when doing so it MUST call special inhereted method `opModeIsAcive` to share processor cycles with the rest of the system,
-the physics engine and animation threads, and the logic running on other robots.
-This is designed to be similar to the linear
+including the physics engine and animation threads, and the op modes running on other robots.
-op modes in the FIRST FTC SDK.
+This is designed to be similar to the linear op modes in the FIRST FTC SDK.

 # Simulated Sensors
 Class `SensorModule` collects together various simulated sensors.
 It currently provides floor-facing color sensor output,